ChainAgnostic/CAIPs/CAIPs/caip-x.md

 ### Special Case for non-network identifer

-Implementer feedback from the Ethereum community led to PR [namespaces#107] describing an emerging pattern whereby a static identifier could be used to refer not to a specific entry in the `eip155`-defined namespace of networks, but to the wallet software itself as an actor outside of them, such as when a website communicates with a user-agent controlling an EOA over RPC methods.
+Implementer feedback from the Ethereum community led to PR [namespaces#107] describing an emerging pattern whereby a static identifier could be used to refer not to a specific entry in the `eip155`-defined namespace of networks, but to the wallet software itself as an actor outside of them, such as when a website communicates over direct RPC methods with a user-agent controlling an account (an "externally-owned account" or EOA in Ethereum parlance).
-This may be generalizable to other namespaces over time, or may be superseded by complementary or competing solutions.
+This may be generalizable to other namespaces over time, or may be superseded by complementary or competing solutions such as a [distinct `wallet` namespace][namespaces#55].
 It is unclear if all namespaces have an equivalent or other non-network identifer needs.

 ## References